How to Dehydrate Berries

 If using a frozen variety, ignore steps 1 and 2

-1. Prepare your berry of choice by rinsing them in a sieve and remove the stems.
+1. Prepare your berries of choice by rinsing them in a sieve and removing the stems.

 2. Dip them into boiling water until you see their skins crack!
 This helps in the dehydrating process.